Roehit2001/intern_react_assignment/README.md

-# This project was built as an assignment to an internship interview
+# This project was built as a practice

 The site is deployed at https://roehitinternship2021.netlify.app/ It is built using React